camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 configuration.setFeelEngineFactory(new MyFeelEngineFactory());
 ```

 Script languages are resolved by the {{< javadocref page="?org/camunda/bpm/dmn/engine/impl/spi/el/DmnScriptEngineResolver.html" text="DmnScriptEngineResolver" >}}.
-In order to customize the script engine resolving, provide an own implementation.
+To customize the script engine resolving, provide an own implementation.

 ```java
 // with a default DMN engine configuration